caarlos0/gophercon-2025/slides.md

 - SSH doesn't send the `hostname` as part of the initial handshake
 - _i18n_ and _l10n_: SSH doesn't send `TZ` and `LC*` by default

-^ non technical people and vibe coders in general might not know what ssh even is its a bit harder to serve, as the hostname is not sent as part of the initial ssh handshake. workarounds include routing based on port and user, so no host-based routing is possible, which makes hosting harder i18n might be a bit more difficult, as SSH doesn't send the required variables yeah, that should be enough for what we plan to do today!
+^ non technical people and vibe coders in general might not know what SSH even is its a bit harder to serve, as the hostname is not sent as part of the initial ssh handshake. workarounds include routing based on port and user, so no host-based routing is possible, which makes hosting harder i18n might be a bit more difficult, as SSH doesn't send the required variables yeah, that should be enough for what we plan to do today!